 There is nothing to gain from using your real number online.
 Even if it doesn’t feel like it, your personal phone number is a sensitive part of your identity.
 Using a second number online is an easy way to build another wall between you and scammers.

-Downloading the Burner app will provide you with a second phone number and keep you safer online.
+Downloading Burner will provide you with a second phone number and keep you safer online.
 Entering this number online will keep your personal number private.
 In the event that your number is compromised online, you can simply “burn it” and get a new one.
 The number will be completely useless to any scammers or hackers.

 Visit Burner today to enjoy a free seven-day trial and learn more about how to stay safe online.